Pot Holder Sewing Tutorial

 Instructions

-Step 1: Fold Over The Band
+Step 1: Create The Band

 Step 2: Iron And Sew The Band

-Once you have folded the two ends, fold them over again until you have a thick band.
-Press down on the ends, and then use an iron to flatten the fold.
-Then, move onto the sewing machine to sew the open end using a straight stitch.
+Fold them over once more until you have a thick band.
+Press down and then use an iron to flatten the fold or pin the piece.

 Step 4: Position And Pin